JakubBartoszewicz/DeePaC/README.md

 ```
 deepac preproc preproc_config.ini
 ```
-See the `config_templates` directory for a sample configuration file.
+See the `config_templates` directory of the GitLab repository (https://gitlab.com/rki_bioinformatics/DeePaC/) for a sample configuration file.

 ## Evaluation